|

 since, they have ensured that the memories were kept intact.

-three and a half centuries, Beth Haim was maintained, planted, cared for,
+half centuries, Beth Haim was maintained, planted, cared for, and

-and nurtured through contributions from the community.
-Then the Second
+nurtured through contributions from the community.
+Then the Second World

-World War wrought its destruction.
-Only a few families of this once
+War wrought its destruction.
+Only a few families of this once thriving

-thriving Portuguese Jewish community in Amsterdam have survived.
-The
+Portuguese Jewish community in Amsterdam have survived.
+The house of life

 The House of Recovery